Type species: Samia cynthia (Drury, 1773).

 LARVA: Full-fed 65--80mm.
 Monomorphic.

 The newly-hatched, 4mm long larvae consume part of their eggshells.
 At this stage they are mainly yellow with black-tipped, conical tubercles, black legs, and a black head which is carried almost horizontal.
 The body bears longitudinal rows of black spots.
-In the second instar the body colour becomes olive-green, with the cervical shield reduced to a pair of black stripes.
+In the second instar the body colour becomes paler, with the cervical shield reduced to a pair of black stripes.
 In the third instar the head becomes retractible, the body pale yellow, the dorsal and dorso-lateral tubercles white.
 These tubercles loose their black tips but little black areas appear on the anal claspers and flap.
 By the fourth instar the head has become pale brown, the yellowish-green body becomes covered with a white, powdery bloom, and the legs turn chrome yellow.
 In the final instar some of the body ridges become bluish and the head greenish.
 Under the powdery bloom, the body is a pale bluish-green.

 Newly emerged larvae quickly settle down under a leaf in groups, where feeding usually consists of eating channels into a leaf.
 Only in the third or fourth instar do they become solitary.